multifacet/0sim-workspace/README.md

 - `exptmp`: A perpetually unstable experiment where I play around with trying to get things to work.
 Having a separate name makes it easier to not accidentally use the results for anything.

+## Licensing

+0sim itself is implemented as a modified Linux kernel, so it maintains the GPL license of the Linux kernel.

+The tools in this repository are licensed under the Apache v2 open-source license.